What causes back pain?

 X-rays, MRIs and other diagnostic tests such as nerve conduction studies provide more detailed information about what’s causing your pain.

 Treatment varies and depends on the cause of your pain.
 Our Team may recommend physical therapy, lifestyle changes that reduce the risk of damaging your back, and treatment for the symptoms relating to neuropathy.

-One very effective treatment we often recommend for nerve irritation is combined electrochemical therapy (CET), which provides pain relief via a Pharmaceutical Grade Nutrient Blend delivered by injection and low-level electrical signals to the affected areas.
+One very effective treatment we often recommend for nerve irritation is Nerve Regenerating Therapy (NRT), which provides pain relief via a Pharmaceutical Grade Nutrient Blend delivered by injection and low-level electrical signals to the affected areas.

-When our medical staff performs a CET, they inject a Pharmaceutical Grade Nutrient Blend into the target region, followed by treatment with an Electronic Signal Treatment (EST) device.
+When our medical staff performs a NRT, they inject a Pharmaceutical Grade Nutrient Blend into the target region, followed by treatment with an Electronic Signal Treatment (EST) device.
 The EST machine combines (and simultaneously delivers) amplitude-modulated (AM) and frequency-modulated (FM) electric cell currents in pulsed electromagnetic fields (EMFs).

 NRT treatment helps enhance the healing process by:

-Further, Combined Electrochemical Therapy helps with other forms of treatment.
-CET helps provide motivation to continue your sessions as you experience reduced pain and noticeable improvement.
+Further, Nerve Regenerating Therapy helps with other forms of treatment.
+NRT helps provide motivation to continue your sessions as you experience reduced pain and noticeable improvement.

-When it comes to administering CET, only trained and licensed medical professionals such as our body pain specialists can perform this procedure.
+When it comes to administering NRT, only trained and licensed medical professionals such as our body pain specialists can perform this procedure.
 The EST device requires a high degree of skill and is more powerful than standard electro-stimulator devices found on the market.
-If you think you might benefit from CET, we advise you to consult with our medical staff to determine your eligibility for our treatment program.
+If you think you might benefit from NRT, we advise you to consult with our medical staff to determine your eligibility for our treatment program.